GUDHI/gudhi-devel/src/python/doc/alpha_complex_user.rst

 Example from OFF file
 ^^^^^^^^^^^^^^^^^^^^^

-This example builds the alpha complex from 300 random points on a 2-torus.
+This example builds the alpha complex from 300 random points on a 2-torus, given by an `OFF file <fileformats.html#off-file-format>`_.

 Then, it computes the persistence diagram and displays it: